In this post, we will cover how to install latest version of Ansible on Ubuntu 22.04 LTS (Jammy Jellyfish) and 20.04 LTS (Focal Fossa).

 $ ansible dev -m shell -a 'dpkg -l | grep -E "php|mariadb"' $ ansible prod -m shell -a 'rpm -qa | grep -E "php|mariadb"'

-That’s all from this post, in case you have found it informative then please do not hesitate to share it.
-Kindly do post queries and feedback in below comments section.
+That’s all from this post, I believe you have found it informative and useful.
+Kindly do post your queries and feedback in below comments section.

 Read Also : How to Use Handlers in Ansible Playbook